 Curriculum

 The MIP program has four overarching learning objectives: mastery of scholarship, research proficiency, comprehension of the policy process, and enhancement of professional practices.
 Although individual courses may focus on specific topic and issue areas, each course is designed with an eye toward these overarching objectives.
-The MIP program is also structured into three thematically designed tracks: an International Security and Nonproliferation (ISN) track a Human Security track and an Energy Security track.
-This structure is designed to assist students with developing in-depth knowledge of an international security issue and marketable expertise.
+The MIP program heavily focuses on the three topics of Strategic Trade and Nonproliferation, Human Security, and Energy Security.
+This structure is designed to assist students with developing in-depth knowledge of international security issues and marketable expertise.
 The following are a few examples of courses offered by the MIP:

-The ISN track focuses on threats to states and the mitigation of threats posed by the technology and materials that underlie weapons of mass destruction.
-Students enrolling in the ISN track will develop an understanding of the policies underlying national and international nonproliferation efforts, technical aspects of weapons of mass destruction programs, and the fundamentals of strategic trade management.
+ISN focuses on threats to states and the mitigation of threats posed by the technology and materials that underlie weapons of mass destruction.
+Students who take electives ISN will develop an understanding of the policies underlying national and international nonproliferation efforts, technical aspects of weapons of mass destruction programs, and the fundamentals of strategic trade management.

 • Technical Background for WMD Non-proliferation Policy Practitioners